OnionIoT/omega2-bootloader/OMEGA2-CHANGELOG.md

 Log of changes made to the Onion Omega2 Bootloader

+* 2019-04-12
+    * Fix to ensure EPHY P1-P4 pins are **always** set to Digital Pads - Resolves issues where these pins had fluctuating voltages during boot
 * 2019-03-01
     * Changed default setting: eth port0 LED to act as GPIO *Required for Omega2 Pro Amber System LED proper operation*
 * 2019-01-25